 Now that we have converted the songs in our database into spectrograms, it is time for our neural network to actually learn how to tell different genres apart.

 Speaking of learning: the process of learning is also called training.
-In our example, the neural network will be trained to perform the specific task of predicting the genre of a song.
+In our example, the neural network in music will be trained to perform the specific task of predicting the genre of a song.

 To do so, we need to split our dataset into two subsets: a training dataset and a test dataset.
 This means that the network will be only trained on the training dataset.
 This separation is crucial for the evaluation of the network’s performance later on, but more on that in step 4.